Joy E-Bike Mihos First Ride Review: Likes & Dislikes

 Capable Handling

 As we’ve mentioned, the smooth tarmac at the go-kart track was hardly where ride comfort could be sampled.
-In fact, even the straights weren’t long enough to test the weight transfer under heavy braking.
+Even the straights weren’t long enough to test the weight transfer under heavy braking.
 However, the suspension setup on the Mihos was able to handle the sudden direction changes of the go-kart track with aplomb.
 This led to lap after lap of trying to set faster (imagined) lap times, and as many instances of the stand grounding on the Tarmac, accompanied by delighted whoops from the rider.

 Impressive Features List